-From Structured Data to Forest Plot: Powering Meta-Analysis with AI-Extracted Evidence
+From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

-Turn AI-extracted systematic review data into paper-ready outputs — forest plots in R, PRISMA tables, subgroup analyses, and a living review via MCP integration.
+Turn citation-backed systematic review extraction data into paper-ready outputs — forest plots in R, PRISMA tables, subgroup analyses, and living-review updates via MCP integration.

 You’ve screened your papers.
 You’ve extracted data from each one.
-Your spreadsheet is full of sample sizes, effect sizes, risk-of-bias ratings, and outcome scores.
+Your Instill AI Collection is full of sample sizes, effect sizes, risk-of-bias ratings, and outcome scores.
 Now comes the part that justifies all that work: writing the actual systematic review (SR) paper and running the meta-analysis (MA).

 Key Takeaways